ahsu1230/Spothify/README_TODO.txt

  - Responds to BridgeServer Requests
  - Save User Information
  - Stores Song Data
- - (*) Consistent Hashing & Split what each server handles
+ - Consistent Hashing & Split what each server handles
+ - (*) Is it better to have a lead storage server (other storages/bridges register with leader storage)
  - (*) What if server fails?
  - (*) Need Replication mechanism